cmvandrevala/Calculator/README.md

 # Calculator

-The calculator app from "Developing iOS 8 Apps with Swift" with a few more bells and whistles.
+The calculator app from "Developing iOS 8 Apps with Swift".
 It is just for practice.